winningfungus48/GH103/docs/architecture.md

 ## CSS Variables
 - All layout variables (colors, max-width, breakpoints) are in `src/styles/variables.css`.

+## Formatting & Linting
+- ESLint and Prettier are set up with standard recommended settings (no custom rules, no enforced semicolon or quote style).
+- Use format-on-save in Cursor/VSCode for consistent code style.
+- See `.eslintrc`, `.prettierrc`, and `.editorconfig` for details.

+## Daily Mode & Game Scaffolding
+- Daily mode is supported for select games with deterministic seeding and localStorage streak tracking.
+- Use `scripts/scaffold-game.cjs` to scaffold new games with the correct folder structure and template.

 ## Best Practices
 - Only use `.container` for centering and max-width.
 Do not duplicate these rules elsewhere.
 - Keep layout logic in `LayoutWrapper`, `Header`, `Footer`, and `CategoryStrip` components.
 - Document any layout changes in this file and update screenshots as needed.
+- Use the scaffolding script for new games to ensure consistency.

 ## Visual Reference
 - See `/docs/screenshots/layout-stable.png` for the correct layout appearance.